To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 This weight bench is specifically built to handle the heaviest weights possible with a high weight capacity of 1000 lbs.
 Considering it’s constructed with 3×3″ 11-gauge steel, this isn’t very surprising at all.

-This heavy duty bench also has 7-gauge plates connecting everything together and is around 17 inches tall.
+This heavy-duty weight bench also has 7-gauge plates connecting everything together and is around 17 inches tall.
 It also meets the IPF specs for its height, length, and width.
 So if you want the highest durability weight bench for your competition bench press, here you go.

 The thick foam pad is very similar to Rogues Competition Fat Pad and while it might not be as nice as Rogue’s, it gets the job done exceptionally well for a much lower price.